-- Laws: Title XI of the Louisiana Code of Civil Procedure
+- Louisiana State Laws: Louisiana Revised Statutes, Code of Civil Procedure.

-- Notice of Non-Compliance: 5 days Title XI CCP 4701
+- Notice of Non-Compliance: 5 days (Louisiana CCP 4701).

-- Late or Non-Rent Payment Notice: 5 days Title XI CCP 4701
+- Late or Non-Payment of Rent Notice: 5 days (Louisiana CCP 4701).

-Step 1: Serve a Louisiana Eviction Notice
+Step 1 – Serve Louisiana Eviction Notice (Notice to Vacate)

-If the tenant doesn’t vacate the property by the date identified in the eviction notice, you can file an eviction lawsuit at the proper Louisiana court.
-The court that you must file the eviction is determined by where the property is located.
+Suppose the tenant doesn’t vacate the rental premises by the date identified in the eviction notice.
+In that case, you can file a petition for eviction at the proper Louisiana court to start eviction proceedings.

-Step 4: Receive Judgment for Eviction
+Step 4 – Receive Judgment of Eviction

-Step 5: Obtain a Warrant for Possession
+Step 5: Obtain Writ of Possession or Warrant for Possession

 Related Louisiana Court Forms